denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

 - See the first dancer's details, including their **name, image, description, likes, and feedback**, when the page loads
 - Like the dancer and **still see the new number of likes when reloading the page**
 - Leave feedback for the dancer (no persistence needed, will disappear on refresh)

+Please write your code in the files inside of the `src` directory. `api.js` is loaded before `index.js`.
+You can put all of your code in `index.js` if you like, but if you want to separate your code into multiple files, you may.

 ## Advanced Deliverables